willow-ahrens/Hyperspecialize.jl/README.md

 ## Data And Precompilation

+## Drawbacks

 ## When Is Hyperspecialize Right For Me?

-## Drawbacks
+<a name="promote_type">1</a>: I have chosen `+` as an example function, but it
+would be possible to define promotion rules to avoid some ambiguities.
+However, it is possible that type ambiguities may occur in the definition of the `promote_type` function.

 ## Avoiding Method Explosions